rails-girls-summer-of-code/summer-of-code/blog/2020-04-15-alumni-interview-taneea.md

 <h3>Supporting RGSoC students</h3>

 <p>More than 200 students have participated in Rails Girls Summer of Code so far.
-Please <a href="https://railsgirlssummerofcode.org/campaign/">donate to the crowdfunding campaign</a> and create more chancers for coders like Taneea to get started in tech.</p>
+Please <a href="https://railsgirlssummerofcode.org/campaign/">donate to the crowdfunding campaign</a> and create more chances for coders like Taneea to get started in tech.</p>